ragu-manjegowda/RAGify/README.md

 information to users without them having to manually provide the context to the model.

-## Optimization
-* This has be optimized to use hybrid approach to retrieve the context.
-Instead of sending just the embeddings to the model, it retrieves the original file content based on the similarity result and shares that with the model.

 ## Installation

 >[!WARNING] Do not use python 3.13 as tree-sitter is broken in that version.